Alex Pietrangelo: International play

-Pietrangelo was picked to play for Team Canada's under-18 team at the 2007 Ivan Hlinka Memorial Tournament, where he served as an alternate captain.
+Pietrangelo was picked to play for Hockey Canada's under-18 team at the 2007 Ivan Hlinka Memorial Tournament, where he served as an alternate captain.
 The team finished fourth.
-He played next for the Canadian National Junior Team at the 2009 World Junior Championships and won a gold medal.
+He played next for the Canada junior team at the 2009 World Junior Championships and won a gold medal.

-The following year, Pietrangelo was loaned by his NHL team, the St. Louis Blues, to play for Team Canada in his second World Junior Championships in 2010.
+The following year, Pietrangelo was loaned by his NHL team, the St. Louis Blues, to play for Canada in 2010 World Junior Championships.
 He was selected as an alternate captain to Patrice Cormier.
-In the final game of the round-robin, Pietrangelo scored a shorthanded game-tying goal against the United States to send the game to overtime.
-Canada eventually won in a shootout and earned a bye into the semi-final.
+In the final game of the round-robin, Pietrangelo scored a shorthanded game-tying goal against the United States junior team to send the game to overtime.
+Canada eventually won in a shootout and earned a bye into the semifinals.
 Advancing to the gold medal game, Canada met the United States in a rematch, but lost 6–5 in overtime.
 Pietrangelo picked up several individual honours at the conclusion of the tournament.
 He was named a Tournament All-Star by the media, the Best Defenceman by the directorate and was selected by the coaching staff as one of Canada's top three players.

-As the St. Louis Blues failed to make the playoffs in Pietrangelo's first full season in the NHL, he was selected to Canada's men's team for the 2011 IIHF World Championship in Slovakia.
+As the St. Louis Blues failed to make the playoffs in Pietrangelo's first full season in the NHL, he was selected to Canada senior team for the 2011 World Championship.
 With two goals and three assists for five points over seven games, he led Canada in defensive scoring, while tying for second overall among all tournament defencemen.
-Canada advanced to the quarterfinal as the top-ranked team in their pool, but lost 2–1 to Russia.
+Canada advanced to the quarterfinals as the top-ranked team in their pool, but lost 2–1 to Russia senior team.
 At the end of the tournament, Pietrangelo was chosen as the Best Defenceman by the directorate.
-Pietrangelo was part of Canada's gold medal-winning 2014 Winter Olympic team.
+He was part of Canada's gold medal-winning 2014 Winter Olympics team.
 He played in all six of Canada's games, contributing one assist.

-On October 3, 2021, Pietrangelo was one of the first three players named to the men's hockey roster for Canada's team for the 2022 Winter Olympics in Beijing, alongside Sidney Crosby and Connor McDavid.
-However, due to the NHL's subsequent decision not to attend the Beijing Games as a result of the Omicron variant's impacts on scheduling, Pietrangelo was unable to compete.
+On October 3, 2021, Pietrangelo was one of the first three players named to the men's roster for Canada's team for the 2022 Winter Olympics, alongside Sidney Crosby and Connor McDavid.
+However, due to the NHL's subsequent decision not to attend the Winter Olympics as a result of the COVID-19's impacts on scheduling, Pietrangelo was unable to compete.